gasparesganga/gasparesganga.com/labs/jquery-loading-overlay/index.md

 Sets a custom CSS class for the background.
 Keep in mind that if `backgroundClass` is provided then `background` option is ignored.

 ##### `image`
-*URL* of the image to show.
+*URL* or inline representation of the image to show.
 It supports both raster images and vectorial SVGs.
-You can use *base64* encoding too (the default value is actually a *base64* representation of a SVG image).
+You can pass an inline SVG, a path to a file or even use a *base64-encoded* image or SVG (ie. `"data:image/png;base64,..."`).
 Set to an empty string `""` or `false` to show no image.

 ##### `imageAnimation`
 Controls the animation of the *image* element.
 See [animations](#animations).